 - Fish recruitment dynamics emerging from density- and size-dependent growth and survival (upcoming article with Post et al.)

-Landscape ecology of spatially structured fisheries
+Spatial-temporal variation in spatially structured fisheries

 Coupled feedbacks between people and nature